edave64/ED-Mahjong/README.md

 ## Build notes

 The project only contains svg versions of the tilesets.
 They need to be converted PNGs to use.
-Run "dart run scripts/convertTileset" to generate them.
+Run "dart run scripts/convert_tileset.dart" to generate them.
+(Requires inkscape)

-You can additionally compact the generated files using the "optimizeTilesets.sh" script.
+You can additionally compact the generated files using the "optimize_tileset.sh" script.
+(Requires optipng and zopflipng)